 We like to think of digital literacy as a big umbrella that encompasses all of the digital life skills kids need.
 Under that umbrella you’ll find digital citizenship, information literacy, and media literacy.
 They are all important!

-You’ve had just a small taste the competencies students so desperately need today… but there is so much more to becoming a thoughtful, ethical, and smart digital citizen!
+You’ve had just a small taste the competencies students so desperately need today… but there is so much more to becoming an ethical, safe, and productive digital citizen!
 Teaching students these skills really does take (and deserves) time.
 Here's how we do it:

 Our Goal?
 We Want Students to Be Positive, Empowered, and Thoughtful Media Producers